Community Resources West Virginia assistance programs.

 - Choices is a service to all families who have child care needs.

-- Utility and Heating Bill Emergency Assistance.
+- Utility and Heating Bill Emergency Assistance as part of LIHEAP (above).

 - Referrals to Mid-Ohio Valley Health Department for affordable health care services.